100 Beautiful Kitchens To Inspire Your Next Reno

 13. Warm Gray Walls and Cabinets

-When your home has wood floors, many times it just makes sense to keep the rest of your decor on the warm side.
+When your home has wood floors, it makes sense to keep the rest of your decor on the warm side.
 Like when Johnston Park Interiors used a lovely warm gray for both the walls and the cabinet.
 It’s a perfect kitchen for lingering over your morning coffee.

 14. Sleek Gray Cabinets

-Is your kitchen basically wall to wall cabinet space?
-That shouldn’t inhibit you at all.
-This kitchen by Modulnova Twenty painted all the sleek cabinet fronts a stormy gray to make them feel more accessible though no less modern.
+Is your kitchen wall-to-wall cabinet space?
+That shouldn’t inhibit you.
+This kitchen by Modulnova Twenty features sleek stormy gray cabinets for a modern look.

 Since gray is basically pastel black, it seems only natural that you would lean towards other pastel colors in your gray kitchen.
-Light green, like the backsplash in this kitchen, is a lovely calming choice.
-Or you could go with a blending light blue or even the trendy blush pink.
-Whatever you choose, it will be beautiful against your gray walls.
+Light green, like the backsplash in this kitchen, is a soothing choice.

 16. Bright Cabinets